 For more than 90 years, The Castle on Hackberry Street in the Cincinnati city neighborhood of East Walnut Hills has been a keeper of Purcell Marian milestones and memories.
 Founded on the faithful charisms of The Marianists, the Purcell Marian family of schools includes St. Mary, Marian, Regina, Purcell, and Purcell Marian High Schools.
-Together, we comprise one of the strongest Catholic families in Southwestern Ohio, serving a diverse population of students since 1928.
+Together, we comprise one of the largest Catholic families (15,000+ strong) in Greater Cincinnati, serving a diverse population of students since 1928.

-Led by Principal Andy Farfsing ‘95, Purcell Marian is in the midst of a renaissance concentrated on inclusivity and preparing our graduates for post-secondary professional opportunities in our ever-changing world.
+Led by Principal Andy Farfsing ‘95, Purcell Marian is concentrated on inclusiveness and preparing our graduates for post-secondary professional opportunities in our ever-changing world through our Career Initiatives Program and International Baccalaureate Diploma.

 Additionally, our school community is committed to values and traditions where friendships bloom across the boundaries of socioeconomics, gender, abilities, race, or religion, rendering our students uniquely positioned for successful futures.